A. B. M. Mohiuddin Chowdhury: Career

 Chowdhury was the general secretary of the Chittagong city unit of Chhatra League.
-He was leader of Sorbodolio Chhatra Sangram Parishad and organised a strike in Chittagong on 1 March 1971.
-After the 7 March 1971 speech by Sheikh Mujibur Rahman, Chowdhury and other student activists looted firearms from the Rifles Club and an arms depot in Majhirghat.
+He was leader of Sarbadaliya Chhatra Sangram Parishad, and organised a strike in Chittagong on 1 March 1971.
+After the 7 March 1971 speech by Bangabandhu Sheikh Mujibur Rahman.
+Chowdhury and other student activists acquired firearms from the Rifles Club and an arms depot in Majhirghat.
 He was arrested by the Pakistan Army soon but was released after he pretended to be insane in prison.
 He moved to India to train for the Mukti Bahini and was appointed a commander in the East Mount Battalion after his training.
 After the assassination of Sheikh Mujibur Rahman, he formed a Mujib Bahini unit to resist the Khondaker Mostaq Ahmad government.
-He was arrested by the government. he fled to India on being released.
+He was arrested by the government.
+He fled to India on being released.

-Chowdhury was elected Mayor of Chittagong in 1994.
-He was the first elected Mayor of Chittagong city.
-He beat the Mir Mohammed Nasiruddin, the Bangladesh Nationalist Party candidate and previous mayor who was appointed to his post, to win the election by 16 thousand votes.
+Chowdhury was elected mayor of Chittagong in 1994.
+He was the first elected mayor of Chittagong city.
+He defeated Mir Mohammed Nasiruddin, the Bangladesh Nationalist Party candidate and previous mayor who was appointed to his post, to win the election by 16,000 votes.
 He won his second election in 2000 easily after the election was boycotted by Bangladesh Nationalist Party.
 In 2005 the Bangladesh Nationalist Party government gave its full support to Mir Mohammed Nasiruddin.
 Prime Minister Khaleda Zia campaigned for Nasiruddin.
 Tarique Zia lived and campaigned in Chittagong for a week.
 Chowdhury still was able to secure an election win.
-He became the President of Chittagong city Awami League in 2006.
+He became the president of the Chittagong city Awami League in 2006.
 He was elected mayor three times.
-He served 17 years until his electoral defeat by Bangladesh Nationalist Party candidate M Manjurul Alam in 2010.
+He served as mayor for 17 years until defeated by Bangladesh Nationalist Party candidate Manjurul Alam in 2010.